Seasoning cast iron is a process, and it is literally the foundation on which you cook your food.

 - Wash your cast iron cookware in hot water with soap and a stiff brush.

 - Dry completely with paper towels then place in your oven for 20 minutes.

 - Take out the cookware using heat resistant gloves or a heating pad.
-Apply oil or shortening with a paper towel to the cast iron to coat it entirely.
+Apply oil, bacon grease, or shortening with a paper towel to the cast iron to coat it entirely.
 Then get a fresh paper towel and wipe off the excess oil.

 - Then, do it again.
 Yes, wipe off all the oil or shortening that you can.
 Yes, I am serious.